edoyango/pyGraSPH/README.md

 # pyGraSPH

-A Python version of GraSPH.
-Early stages of development
+A Python, and super basic, version of GraSPH.
+Early stages of development.
+Only in 2D.

 ## Setup